Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Dragon Fighter Miki ( Chapter 6 )

 “It’s true what they say in the oldest tales.
 Try to shout!” he urged.
 I considered, but gave it a try.

 “FUS!”
 I shouted, and the skeleton rocked back from the magic in my voice.
 Sofia started babbling about how impressed she was, and how many free drinks she was going to get telling people she helped the Dragonborn kill a dragon.
 That was probably true.
+I would need to remind her about the baby and give her stamina and healing potion again.
+Chilled, of course.
+Maybe a pitcher and an enchanted tankard.

 “So you really are Dragonborn!” repeated the guard.
 Irileth got prodded into commenting by the guards.

 “I’ve been all across Tamriel, and seen many things.
 Here is a dead dragon.
-That is good enough for me,” she concluded.
-I collected some dragon scales and a few of the lighter bones as crafting supplies, a few enchanted armor pieces, and ignored the junk, then began hiking back up the hill to Whiterun.
-It was around twenty minutes later, near the stables that a giant wash of sound boomed over me.
+That is good enough for me,” Irileth concluded.
+I collected some dragon scales and a few of the lighter bones as crafting supplies, a few enchanted armor pieces, and ignored the junk.

 “DOO VAAHH KIIIN!” it thundered.
 Everything shook.
 The horses whinnied.